CokkocZateki/epithal/README.md

 EPITHAL is presently an alpha release.
 As such, expect numerous bugs.
 However, the core function of registering products and running price reports on them is largely complete.

+# Features

+Copy-paste materials lists from the EvE client to save as products in your portfolio.
+Then have EPITHAL calculate build costs and expected profit buying and selling in the trade hubs of your choice.

+Or just run API-powered price checks on any item on the EvE market.

 # System Requirements

 EPITHAL should run on anything with a Python interpreter.
 If one was not included with your OS, you can get one at https://www.python.org/